 How to Make a Pet Room: Ideas for Dogs & Cats

 Whether they’re cuddling up with you on the couch or on the lookout for dropped morsels as you’re making dinner, your furry friends are there when you need them.
 While their love and devotion are the reason why we adopt dogs and cats, both people and pets need alone time.
-Pet room ideas that include safe storage for supplies and toys, a cozy, durable bed and stylish decor benefit the whole family.
+Pet room ideas that include storage for supplies and toys, a cozy, durable bed and stylish decor benefit the whole family.

 Want to set up a special place for the furry members of your family?
 In this article, we’ll help you: